typetron/typetron.org/tutorials/blog/crud.md

 }
 ```

-The **@Post()** decorator will register a route that will handle all the HTTP POST requests.
+The _@Post()_ decorator will register a route that will handle all the HTTP POST requests.
-Since we don't have a frontend with a form that we can fill we can't make such requests from our browser but we can use
+Since we don't have a frontend with a form that we can fill, we can't make such requests from our browser but we can
-[Postman](https://www.getpostman.com/) for that.
-There, we can change the HTTP Method to POST and write the url we want
+use [Postman](https://www.getpostman.com/) for that.
+There, we can change the HTTP Method to POST and write the url
-to post to, which is **localhost:8000**.
-If we run this request and check our database we will see the we will have a
+we want to post to, which is _localhost:8000_.
+If we run this request and check our database we will see we
-new article with the title _My awesome article_.
-Actually, every time we run that request we will create such article.
+will have a new article with the title _My awesome article_.
+Actually, every time we run that request we will create
+such article.

 Let's make it even more interesting and add the user the ability to add his own title and content.
 To do so,
 change the body of the request into this JSON: